PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unsafe axis, and a post-plan atomic rejection.
 Statistics and complete normalized ModelIR state are identical in every case.

+## Raw Concat/Mul/Transpose/Add bridge characterization

+The next raw source-order owner is the 394-line `_optimize_concat_mul_add_transpose_nhwc_bridge_chains`.
+It remains unchanged at the third position of both terminal Concat recovery sequences.
+Its former ordinary and legacy-consumer fixtures have been moved out of the giant direct test module into a focused contract, reducing that central file by 211 lines.
+The focused contract freezes ordinary static and dynamic-signature rewrites, legacy-consumer and public-Concat-output adapters, graph-order multiple matches, fixed-point behavior, scalar and rotated Mul constants, shared- constant collision-safe cloning, zero-match no-prune behavior, operator options/provenance, nine existing rejection guards, statistics, and both ordered production boundaries.

+Sixteen reproduced safety gaps are strict xfails.
+A legacy adapter is appended after its consumer and therefore leaves the ModelIR non-topological.
+Five missing, rank-three, or short-signature retained tensors are accepted.
+A public-input or variable Mul constant is rotated in place, while a public constant output is not preserved through a private clone.
+Ordinary and legacy per-axis cases retain NCHW quantized dimension one after their tensors move to NHWC instead of remapping it to three.
+The reserved adapter-permutation name can overwrite a public input, and malformed legacy metadata raises after the Mul constant has already changed.
+Duplicate post producers, reverse post/Add order, and a produced pre-adapter tensor also declared as a public input are also rewritten.
+Every rejection or atomicity contract compares the complete normalized ModelIR state.

+Production source is intentionally unchanged.
+Correction must build a unique, topologically ordered chain plan; validate complete rank-four effective metadata; plan every constant update or clone, QDIM remap, canonical tensor, adapter constant/name, operator setter, removal, and adapter insertion before the first mutation; and insert any compatibility adapter before its earliest consumer.
+Public inputs and variables must reject, public outputs must remain stable, and rejected candidates must not reserve names or emit lineage.
+Valid candidate order, statistics, scalar handling, collision behavior, fixed point, pruning, public Concat outputs, and both ordered runtime boundaries must remain unchanged.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and